booleanings/booleanings.github.io/contact/index.md

 ---
 layout: page
 title: Contact
-desc: I would like to know what my users have to say about the website.
-Any query suggestion, tip would be great.
-Contacting WebJeda is easy.
-Just fill up the form and hit send.
+desc: Wanna get to know me more?
+Use the contact form below.
 permalink: /contact/
 ---